spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 endpoint you configure must be `http://${NODE_IP}:${NODE_PORT}/webhooks/webhook/dockerhub`.

-### Allow GitHub to Post Push Events
+### Allow GitHub to post push events

 Follow the steps shown [here](/setup/triggers/github/#configuring-your-github-webhook), where `ENDPOINT=http://${NODE_IP}:${NODE_PORT}`.
 Keep track of what you pick as the `$SECRET`!

-# 1: Create a Spinnaker Application
+# 1: Create a Spinnaker application

 When you first open Spinnaker (if you've followed the above [prerequisites](#0-prerequisites)) it'll be running on `localhost:9000`) you'll